2002 San Francisco 49ers season: Schedule

-Game Summaries
+Game summaries

 NFC Wild Card Playoffs: vs. New York Giants

 The Steelers' comeback earlier in the day (36–33 over the Cleveland Browns) was matched by San Francisco's similar late drive, overcoming a 38–14 deficit by scoring 25 unanswered points in the second half.
 A last-minute Giants drive collapsed when Trey Junkin botched a field goal snap, leading to a desperation heave to the endzone that fell short.
 There were two notable events in this game.
 The first one was when after the 49ers scored a touchdown, Terrell Owens caught a pass from Jeff Garcia for the two-point conversion.
 After the catch, Owens did a little showboating.
 Michael Strahan of the Giants went up to Owens and pointed to the scoreboard and mocked Owens.
 (At the time, the Giants led 38–22.)
 This is significant because the 49ers came back to win.
 After the 49ers scored another touchdown and made the score 38–30, Joe Buck remarked "The scoreboard doesn't look so great to Strahan anymore."
-The second event in the game was that in the 3rd quarter, Jeremy Shockey dropped a touchdown pass that would have put the Giants up 42–14.
+The second event in the game was that in the 3rd quarter, Jeremy Shockey dropped a touchdown pass that would have put the Giants up 41–14.
 Instead, the Giants had to kick a field goal, making the score 38–14.
 Nobody at the time knew how big of a mistake this dropped pass would be for the Giants, and how big of a blessing for the 49ers.

 The win was the 26th in a playoff game for the club and the last until the 2011 divisional playoffs.
+The 49ers 25-point comeback led them to the Divisional Round but lost to the eventual Super Bowl champion Buccanners 31-6.

 NFC Divisional Playoffs: at Tampa Bay Buccaneers – January 12, 2003

 The Buccaneers, with the league's top-ranked defense during the 2002 regular season, forced five turnovers, sacked quarterback Jeff Garcia four times, and limited the 49ers to only two field goals.
 Tampa Bay quarterback Brad Johnson, who had been sidelined for a month, returned to throw for 196 yards and two touchdowns.
 Fullback Mike Alstott scored two touchdowns, while the Buccaneers held onto the ball for 36:46 and held the 49ers to a season low 228 yards.
 This was San Francisco's first playoff game without a touchdown since 1986.

 Despite San Francisco's 10–6 record and their Wild Card playoff win against New York, coach Steve Mariucci was fired three days after this game.
 The 49ers would not return to the playoffs until 2011.

+49ers fans wouldn’t remember this loss, and in 2003 they missed the playoffs 7-9.